 We are subject to income taxes in the United States as well as various states and foreign jurisdictions in which we operate.
-In accordance with accounting guidance, our income taxes include amounts from domestic and international jurisdictions, plus the provision for U.S. taxes on undistributed earnings of international subsidiaries not deemed to be permanently invested.
-Since it is our practice and current intent to reinvest the earnings in the international operations of our foreign subsidiaries, U.S. federal income taxes have not been provided on the undistributed earnings of any foreign subsidiaries, except for our GCA (Macau) S.A. subsidiary.
-Some items of income and expense are not reported in tax returns and the Consolidated Financial Statements in the same year.
+In accordance with accounting guidance, our income taxes include amounts from domestic and international jurisdictions, plus the provision for U.S. taxes on undistributed earnings of international subsidiaries as of December 31, 2017.
+With respect to new tax reform, we account for such provisions in the year of enactment in accordance with GAAP.
+Some items of income and expense are not reported in tax returns and our Financial Statements in the same year.
 The tax effect of such temporary differences is reported as deferred income taxes.

-Our deferred tax assets and liabilities are recognized for the expected future tax consequences of events that have been included in the financial statements or income tax returns.
+Our deferred tax assets and liabilities are recognized for the expected future tax consequences of events that have been included in our Financial Statements or income tax returns.
 Deferred tax assets and liabilities are determined based upon differences between financial statement carrying amounts of existing assets and their respective tax bases using enacted tax rates expected to apply to taxable income in years in which those temporary differences are expected to be recovered or settled.
-The effect on the income tax provision or benefit and deferred tax assets and liabilities for a change in rates is recognized in the Consolidated Statements of (Loss) Income and Comprehensive (Loss) Income in the period that includes the enactment date.
+The effect on the income tax provision or benefit and deferred tax assets and liabilities for a change in rates is recognized in the Statements of Loss in the period that includes the enactment date.